dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 Scroll down to the `Build Configuration` section and specify [`sec-tests/hold-open/Jenkinsfile`](../sec-tests/semgrep/Jenkinsfile) as the `Script Path`.
 Then press Save:
 ![Specify Jenkinsfile path](screenshots-new/10-jenkins-specify-Jenkinsfile-path.png)

 After pressing Save, Jenkins scans the repository and starts a build.
-Click the `#1 (hold-open)` to open that build:
+Click the `#1 (hold-open)` link to open that build:
 ![Jenkins starts build](screenshots-new/11-jenkins-scan-multibranch-pipeline.png)

 Then click the `Console Output` button: